electric-cloud/HTMLParameterPanel/README.md

  * Tooltips (description) are not yet implemented
  * Javascript does not seem to work

-## Notes

-This plugin builds with gwt-bootstrap 2.3.2.0

 **Contact authors:**
  * Laurent Rochette (lrochette@electric-cloud.com)